semrush/intergalactic/website/docs/components/input-mask/input-mask.md

 **InputMask** is a wrapper that enables you to define the format for an input value.
 It provides users with guidance on the expected number and format of the data they need to enter.

-> Note that InputMask should not be used as a placeholder for the input field.
+> Note that InputMask shouldn't be used as a placeholder for the input field.

 The mask helps users prevent errors by ensuring they enter the correct number of characters and automatically formats the input value.